xsdk-project/MathPackagesTraining2023/_lessons/krylov_amg_muelu/lesson.md

 <!-- * [Open the Answers Form]({{page.answers_google_form}}) -->
 Make sure that you have followed the [setup instructions]({{site.url}}/{{site.baseurl}}/setup_instructions/).

+As we will be using a GPU enabled executable, we will be running on ThetaGPU.

 Go to the directory for the Krylov application, and make sure the appropriate modules are loaded
 ```
 cd {{site.handson_root}}/krylov_amg_muelu